 John Smeltzer, Director and Former Board Chair, Ft.Collins and Iowa

 John joined the CWF Board in 2005 following his retirement as Public Services Manager (Asst.
 Director - Field Operations) for the Colorado Division of Wildlife (CDOW).
 John's early professional career includes 3 years as a science teacher in Iowa, his home state.
 While working for the CDOW, John served as a wildlife researcher; a staff specialist in the Law Enforcement Unit; regulations manager, and Human Dimensions section manager in addition to role as Asst.
 Director.
 John is a biology graduate of Westmar College, LeMars, Iowa and Colorado State University, Fort Collins.
 He is married (Marsha) and has two adult children (David and Katie).
 He belongs to a variety of hunting, fishing and conservation organizations.
 John joined the CWF Board in 2005.

 Michael Hora is a native of Illinois who enjoys living in Colorado.
 A long time business executive, he now spends much of his time honoring the land and learning about all things wild in Colorado.
 Michael seeks a responsible balance between the interests of those who own land and those for whom outdoor pursuits in the future depend upon good decisions today.

-Mark Phillips, Director at Large, Lafayette
+Mark Phillips, Director at Large, Montrose

 Gary C. Miller, Director at Large, Estes Park